abdallahelmadi/pacoman/README.md

 ## 🚀 How to Run

-# Fisrt you need to install dependencies by run this file:
+#### Fisrt you need to install dependencies by run this file:
 ```
-chmod 777 installdependencies; ./installdependencies
+./installdependencies
 ```
-May take some seconds.
+May take some seconds, sudo will ask you for sudopassword

-# Example to strat play:
+#### Example to strat play:
 ```
 ./pacoman maps/0.ber
 ```